 Knowing how best to pack fragile items can be really tough, and unsuccessful.
 Here we have some great tips to help you pack fragile items effectively so nothing gets smashed.

 Moving can be so stressful.
 With all of the items you have probably had in the same place for a long time being suddenly all over the place – some in your new home, some in your current home, some in your self storage unit.
+You can compare storage unit prices here.
 With the pets being looked after, kids arguing over which bedroom they get, removals men whizzing around, estate agents calling you about different paperwork…

 Like we said – it can be so stressful, right?